 The requirements a primary school must meet to become a Rock and Water school:

-• All children receive Rock and Water lessons each school year.
-(See the Primary School book for ten-lesson plans for grades 1 through 6, and the 3-day manual for grades 7 and 8).
+- All children receive Rock and Water lessons each school year.
+(See the Praimry School book for ten-lesson plans for grades 1 through 6, and the 3-day manual for grades 7 and 8).

-• At least two teachers have completed the 2-day Rock and Water Praimry School training.
+- At least two teachers have completed the 2-day Rock and Water Elementary School training.
 Only these teachers teach the Rock and Water lessons to grades 1 through 6.

 The requirements a middle school (junior high) must meet to become a Rock and Water school:

-• All students receive Rock and Water training (with a minimum of 20 clock hours) in two grade levels, one of which is the first grade.
+- All students receive Rock and Water training (with a minimum of 20 clock hours) in two grade levels, one of which is the bridge class.

-• All teachers in the lower grades have been trained to Rock and Water through One Day Introduction Training (EDIT).
+- All teachers in the lower school have been trained to Rock and Water through One Day Introduction Training (EDIT).

-This list is up-to-date.
+This list is currently current.
 The provisions may be amended or supplemented over time.